georgematheos/GenWorldModelsExamples.jl/README.md

 to find an active link to this online.

 #### simpleseismic
-The `simpleseismic` folder contains draft code for the highly-simplified seismic monitoring example used in Figure 1 and 2 of our paper on automating involutive MCMC for open-universe models using GenWorldModels [Matheos and Lew et al. AABI 2021.
+The `simpleseismic` folder contains draft code for the highly-simplified seismic moitoring example used in Figure 1 and 2 of our paper on automating involutive MCMC for open-universe models using GenWorldModels [Matheos and Lew et al. AABI 2021.
 "Transforming Worlds: Automated Involutive MCMC for Open Universe Probabilistic Models"](http://people.eecs.berkeley.edu/~russell/papers/aabi21-oupm.pdf).